Front-End-Coders-Mauritius/frontend.mu/CODING_GUIDELINES.md

 # Coding Guidelines

 To maintain code quality and consistency across the Frontend.mu project, please adhere to the following guidelines:
+However,These are mostly guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## 1. General Principles